security-alliance/frameworks/src/awareness/staying-up-to-date.md

 # Staying Up-to-Date

-Staying informed about the latest security threats and trends is essential for maintaining a strong security posture.
-Here are some strategies to help you stay current:
+It is often very valuable to have information on the latest security threats and trends, as you may be able to take preventive actions for attacks that are increasing, or security vulnerabilities that may be relevant to your project.
+Some things you could consider doing are:

 ## 1. Subscribe to Security Newsletters

-- **Industry News**: Subscribe to newsletters from reputable security organizations and websites to receive regular updates on the latest threats and best practices.
+- **Industry News**: While most security newsletters are focused on web2, they could still be relevant to your project as a large part is actually likelt to run on web2 services.
+You could subscribe to newsletters from sources such as FIRST.org.
-- **Vendor Updates**: Follow updates from software and hardware vendors for information on new vulnerabilities and patches.
+- **Vendor Updates**: If you have awareness of what software and hardware you're running in your project stack (which you should), you can follow updates from them for information on new vulnerabilities and patches.

 ## 2. Participate in Security Communities

 - **Forums and Groups**: Join online groups dedicated to security topics, such as the SEAL Discord.
-- **Local Meetups**: Attend local security meetups and conferences to network with other professionals and learn about new developments.
+- **Local Meetups**: Attend local security meetups and conferences such as Defi Security Summit to network with other professionals and learn about what's new in security.

 ## 3. Follow Security Blogs and Podcasts

-- **Expert Insights**: Follow blogs and listen to podcasts such as the Daily Stormcast or darkness diaries to gain deeper insights into emerging threats and solutions.
+- **Social Feeds**: Follow blogs and listen to podcasts such as the Daily Stormcast from FIRST.org or darkness diaries to gain deeper insights into emerging threats and solutions.

-## 4. Use Threat Intelligence Services

-- **Automated Alerts**: Subscribe to threat intelligence services that provide automated alerts about new vulnerabilities and threats relevant to you.
-- **Security Feeds**: Integrate security feeds into monitoring tools to receive real-time updates.

-## 5. Monitor Official Channels

-- **Vendor Advisories**: Monitor advisories from vendors and apply patches and updates promptly.

-By actively staying up-to-date with the latest security information, you can better protect yourself and your organization from emerging threats and vulnerabilities.